Skip to Content

 If you can't pay your debt in full and you receive a DPN, then you will need to move quickly to avoid further personal liability for tax debts.

-For non-lockdown amounts, failing to act within the timeframe provided in the letter will mean that the amount will become lockdown.
+For non-lockdown amounts, failing to act within the timeframe provided in the letter will mean that the amount will become lockdown, firmly establishing your director tax liability.

 The best thing to do is immediately reach out to someone who is experienced in dealing with businesses in financial distress, like Thryvv.io.